pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/writing-in-pulsar.md

 Although there are only a handful of Markdown snippets (`b` for bold, `i` for italic, `code` for a code block, etc), they save you from having to look up the more obscure syntaxes.
-Again, you can easily see a list of all available snippets for the type of file you're currently in by choosin"Snippets: Available" in the Command Palette.
+Again, you can easily see a list of all available snippets for the type of file you're currently in by choosing `Snippets: Available` in the Command Palette.